-Presumption of operator
+Article 79 Presumption of Operator

-In default of the declaration as operator referred to sub. the preceding article, the shipowner is presumed as operator unless contrary evidence is given.
+In default of the declaration as operator referred to sub. the preceding Articles, the ship owners is presumed as operator unless contrary evidence is given.

-In case of several owners, they are presumed operators in proportion to their joint-ownership shares, unless contrary evidence is given.
+In case of vessel owners, they are presumed operations in proportion to their joint-ownership shares unless contrary evidence is given

-Designation of representatives
+Designation of Representatives

-When the operator is not domiciliated or resident in the enrollment place of the ship or dhow, or when the operator is the Master, the operator must appoint a person residing in that place to represent him before the Enrollment Board.
+When the operator is not Dom ciliated or resident in the enrollment place of the ship or shows or when the operator is the master, the operator must appoint a person residing in that place to represent him before the Enrollment Board.

-Operator's liability
+Article 81 Operator's Liability

-The operator is liable for the acts of the crew and for the obligations undertaken by the master, as regards both vessel and voyage.
-Neverthless, the operator is not liable for the fulfillment by the master of the obligations connected with assistance or salvage nor for the other obligations imposed by law upon the master as "leader" of the voyage.
+The operator is liable for the acts of the crew and for the obligations undertaken by the master as regarding both vessel and voyage.
+Nevertheless, the operator is not liable for the fulfilment by the master of the obligations connected with assistance or salvage not for the other obligations imposed by law upon the master as "leader" of the voyage.

-Limitation of the shipowner's debt
+Limitation of the ship-owner's Dept

-Save for obligations deriving from his personal fraud or grave fault and those relating to employment contracts of the crew, the shipowner is liable.
+Save for obligations deriving form his personal fraud or grave fault and these relating to employment contacts of the crew, the ship owner is liable.

-a) up to the value of the vessel or freight:

-- 1. For his share of contribution to general averages; - 2.
-For remunerations of assistance and salvage; - 3.
-Save for his express authorization and ratification in this connection, for obligations resulting from contracts entered into or operations carried out by the Master by virtue of his legal powers, outside the fitting place, for the actual preservation of the vessel or to continue the voyage, provided these needs are not due to insufficiency or defect of fitting or of stores at the beginning of the voyage.

-b) up to Sh.So.
-160 per GRT of the vessel:
+- a) up to the value of the vessel or freight - 1. for his share of contribution to general averages;- - 2. for remuneration of assistance and salvage, - save for his express authorization and ratification in this connection, for obligations resulting from contracts entered into or operations carries out by the master by virtue of his legal powers, outside the fitting place, for the actual preservation of the vessel or to continue the voyage, provided these needs are not due insufficiency or defect of fitting or of stores at the beginning of the voyage - b) up to Sh.
+So 160 per GRT of the Vessel;- - 1. for indemnities due to third parties as a result of damages caused by the master or crew on land or at sea. - 2. for indemnities due on account of damages suffered by the cargo, - 3. for obligations resulting from bills of lading,

-- 1. For indemnities due to third parties as a result of damages caused by the master or crew on land or at sea: - 2.
-For indemnities due on account of damages suffered by the cargo; - 3.
-For obligations resulting from bills of lading; - 4.
-For indemnities due on account of a nautical fault committed in performing a contract; - 5.
-For obligations deriving from damages caused to harbour works and for the obligation to remove the rest of a sunk vessel and for related operations.

-c) up to Sh.So.
-160 per GRT of the vessel added to the figure sub. b).

-for indemnities due to injured persons or to persons who have right to exact the indemnity for them, in case of death or personal injury to anyone on board caused by the Master or the crew.
+- 4. for indemnities due on account of a nautical fault committed in performing a contract. - 5. for obligations deriving from damages caused to harbor works and for the obligation to remove the rest of a sunk vessel and for related operations. - c) up to Sh.
+So 160 per GRT of the vessel added to the above figure sub. b) for indemnities due to injured persons or to persons who have right to exact the indemnity for them, in case of death or personal injury to anyone on board caused by the master or the crew.